-MW: Interesting… So, where did you first land in maritime?
+MW: Interesting … So, where did you first land in maritime?
 You said you studied math.
 What was your first role?
 What was it like integrating into your first team?

 MW: Integrating was quite easy.
 What was it like learning the domain knowledge?
 Did you find that challenging, or was it relatively straightforward?

 SL: A bit of both, I guess.
 Obviously, there are parts of it that are very straightforward and clear.
 You can see it, it’s visual, it’s tangible, so it’s easy to follow.
 Still, when you dive deeper and try to understand all the stakeholders and their relevance to the processes, then it starts to get complicated.
-That’s also something that I like very much about the industry, that it has a certain complexity to it.
+That’s also something I like very much about the industry, that it has a certain complexity to it.

 MW: What would you say are some of the biggest challenges you faced in terms of integrating into the industry?

-SL: I think the biggest challenge was really that it’s a very, very, traditional industry.
+SL: I think the biggest challenge was really that it’s a very, very traditional industry.
 So, when you are working on digital topics, that’s one of the challenges you face.
 People are not as open to digitalization or data sharing.
 That’s part one.
 And for me, personally, I’m a woman.
 I was a young woman back then.
 And I joined groups of people that were mostly men of a little older age than me.
-So, you have to just be confident about yourself, I believe, and then most of the times, the experience is very positive.
+So, you have to just be confident about yourself, I believe, and then most of the time, the experience is very positive.
 But this vision of the traditional industry might be something that keeps other people away from the industry.

-MW: Other than maintaining your own personal confidence, are there other things that you found as techniques to overcome those challenges?
+MW: Other than maintaining your own personal confidence, are there other things you found as techniques to overcome those challenges?

 SL: Being curious, of course, asking questions, and being, after a while, good at what you do always helps.
 Talking to people, having a network, building a network.
-These are the things that really helped me, and I believe would help anybody to integrate into maritime.
+These are the things that really helped me, and that I believe would help anybody to integrate into maritime.

-MW: You said you were one of the younger people in the team.
+MW: You said you were one of the younger people on the team.
 Over the course of the first five years, before we get to you founding your own consultancy, how did your workplace and team change since you joined it?

 SL: Actually, it changed a lot.
-I was one of the first young people that joined the company for the IT consultancy.
+I was one of the first young people who joined the company for the IT consultancy.
 After me, there were a lot of hires.
-We were maybe 10 people that started in the past five years, both young women and men.
+We were maybe 10 people who started in the past five years, both young women and men.
 That reshaped the structure of the teams in that company.
 I experienced everyone as very open to this change.
 We were welcomed with open arms.

-MW: We’ve had the pleasure of talking previously at various conferences, and I guess I have a bit of knowledge around some of the initiatives you tried to spearhead in that organization.
+MW: We’ve had the pleasure of talking previously at various conferences, and I guess I have a bit of knowledge about some of the initiatives you tried to spearhead in that organization.
 Would you give us an example of one or two of those and how they were received by senior management professionals?

 MW: So, moving on from that, obviously now you’re in a position where you’re founding your own consultancy.
-I assume that it’ll start off small to begin with.
+I assume it’ll start off small to begin with.

 SL: Yes.
 We are three.
 It’s me and two friends and colleagues, and we share the same vision and idea of how a work environment should be and how consultancy, a modern consultancy firm, should work.
 This is what brought us together.